Cold Weather Ailments

 Identifying five common respiratory infections:

 - The Common Cold.
 Technically called nasopharyngitis, it can be caused by dozens of viruses.
 Symptoms occur fast and furiously!
 One goes from feeling normal to a scratchy throat, stuffy nose, muscle aches, sneezing and sometimes a mild fever.
 People usually feel better by day five, but coughing and nasal drainage may last two weeks.
-See also: Clobber the Common Cold with Food.

 - Strep Throat.
 This serious bacterial infection is technically streptococcal pharyngitis.
 It requires an antibiotic.
 Key signs are severe sore throat, fever, difficulty swallowing and sometimes nasal stuffiness.
 See a doctor.